-- Place tempeh in a bowl with tamari, jerk seasoning, agave, 1 tsp. lime zest, 1 Tbsp. lime juice, and 1 Tbsp. olive oil; toss to coat.
+- Place tempeh in a bowl with tamari, jerk seasoning, maple, 1 tsp. lime zest, 1 Tbsp. lime juice, and 1 Tbsp. oil; toss to coat.
 Cover and refrigerate 1 hour.

-- While tempeh marinates, prepare Mango-Tahini Sauce by combining mango, tahini, lemon juice, ginger, salt, turmeric, and cayenne in a food processor.
+- Meanwhile, prepare Mango-Tahini Sauce by combining mango, tahini, lemon juice, ginger, salt, turmeric, and cayenne in a food processor.
 Blend for 1 minute, adding up to 3 Tbsp. water to thin out, until sauce is smooth.
 Set aside.

 - Cook rice according to package instructions in vegetable broth.
 Once liquid is absorbed and rice can be fluffed with a fork, stir in remaining 1 tsp. lime zest, 1 Tbsp. lime juice, black beans, corn, and green onion.
 Keep covered until bowls are ready to be assembled.

-- Heat remaining 2 tsp. olive oil in a large skillet over medium heat.
-Add tempeh and marinade to pan and cook 4 to 5 minutes, stirring occasionally, until tempeh is golden and crisp.
+- Heat remaining 1 Tbsp. oil in a large skillet over medium heat.
+Add tempeh and marinade to pan; cook until tempeh is golden and crisp, about 5 minutes.